DiNicolaLab/DiNicolaLab.github.io/join/index.md

 ## Join the DiNicola Lab!

-We strive to provide enriching opportunities for all trainees, including those from marginalized and historically disadvantaged backgrounds.
+We strive to provide enriching opportunities for all trainees.
 We welcome and encourage applications from all trainees, including those who identify as members of marginalized or historically disadvantaged groups!

 ### Open Positions
-##### Research Technician / Lab Manager
-We are actively recruiting a full-time Research Technician / Lab Manager!
-This is a two-year, fully on-site position (fall 2025-summer 2027).
-We will post the full advertisement shortly, and please reach out to Dr. DiNicola directly with your interest or questions!

-##### Postdoctoral Fellows
+##### Postdoctoral Research Associate
-Inquiries about Postdoctoral positions should be emailed directly to [Dr. Lauren DiNicola](/contact).
-Formal ad coming soon.
+Please apply [here](https://uva.wd1.myworkdayjobs.com/UVAJobs/job/Charlottesville-VA/Research-Associate-in-Psychology_R0079237)!
+Please reach out with any questions to [Dr. Lauren DiNicola](/contact).

 <br/>

 ### Other Positions
 ##### Graduate Students
-Applications for entering the graduate program in fall 2025 have closed.
-Thank you for your interest!
+We are not recruiting graduate students for entry in fall 2026.

 Information for applying to UVA's graduate program in Psychology can be found by clicking [here](https://psychology.as.virginia.edu/application-form-and-admission-process).
 For answers to FAQ about UVA's Graduate Program in the Dept. of Psychology, please see [here](https://psychology.as.virginia.edu/graduate-faq).